No white Christmas for us, in fact it may hit 60 degrees on Christmas Eve!!!

 Monday evening a weak area of low pressure will approach our area (this was supposed to be the big snowstorm for tonight and Sunday), bringing us some light snow or rain on Monday evening that will change to rain overnight on Monday night.
 The snow could accumulate to a dusting in some locations before it changes to rain.

-Monday night into Tuesday morning we will have a chance of light rain or light snow with highs on Monday in the upper 40’s.
+Tuesday we will have light rain and showers with highs in the low 40’s.

-Thursday and Friday we will have a chance of rain or snow with highs in the low to mid 40’s.
+Christmas Day we will have variably cloudy skies with highs in the low 40’s.

-Next Saturday through Monday should be mostly sunny with highs in the low to mid 40’s.
+Friday should be mostly sunny with highs in the mid 40’s.

-Next Tuesday we will have a chance of rain or snow with highs in the upper 30’s to low 40’s.
+Next Tuesday and New Year’s Eve we will have a chance of snow with highs in the low 30’s.